Bobby Jones (golfer): Augusta National Golf Club

-Following his retirement from competitive golf in 1930, and even in the years leading up to that, Jones had become one of the most famous sports figures in the world, and was recognized virtually everywhere he went in public.
-While certainly appreciative of the enormous adulation and media coverage, this massive attention caused Jones to lose personal privacy in golf circles, and he wished to create a private golf club where he and his friends could play golf in peace and quiet.
+Following his retirement from competitive golf in 1930, and even in the years leading up to that, Jones had become one of the most famous sports figures in the world and was recognized virtually everywhere he went.
+While certainly appreciative of the enormous adulation and media coverage, this massive attention caused Jones to lose his privacy in golf circles, and he wished to create a private golf club where he and his friends could play golf in peace and quiet.
 For several years, he searched for a property near Atlanta where he could develop his own golf club.
-His friend Clifford Roberts, a New York City investment dealer, knew of Jones's desire, became aware of a promising property for sale in Augusta, Georgia, where Jones's mother-in-law had grown up, and informed Jones about it.
+His friend Clifford Roberts, a New York City investment dealer, knowing of Jones's desire, became aware of a promising property for sale in Augusta, Georgia, where Jones's mother-in-law had grown up, and informed Jones about it.
 Jones first visited Fruitlands, an Augusta arboretum and indigo plantation since the Civil War era, in the spring of 1930, and he purchased it for $70,000 in 1931, with the plan to design a golf course on the site.

-Jones co-designed the Augusta National course with Alister MacKenzie; the new club opened in early 1933.
-He founded the Masters Tournament, first played at Augusta in March 1934.
-The new tournament, originally known as the Augusta National Invitational, was an immediate success, and attracted most of the world's top players right from its start.
+Alister MacKenzie followed Jones at the 1927 Open Championship and presented him with an inscribed copy of his book Golf Architecture after his victory at the Old Course in St. Andrews.
+Two years later, Jones was in California for the 1929 U.S. Amateur at Pebble Beach, which provided an opportunity to experience two courses designed by MacKenzie.
+Jones played in an exhibition at Pasatiempo and practice round at Cypress Point Club.
+It is said that Jones was so impressed by Cypress Point that he asked MacKenzie about his interest in the Augusta project, which was originally envisioned as a "golfing hotel resort" before he won the Grand Slam.
+Jones co-designed the Augusta National course with MacKenzie.
+The new club opened in early 1933 with the purpose of hosting golf tournaments.
+Jones had hoped the U.S. Open could be played at Augusta, but the course conditions were not suitable in the summer when the Open was played.
+Grantland Rice, editor of American Golfer, made the suggestion to hold a tournament for sports writers who were returning home after attending spring training in Florida.
+The tournament was held in March 1934.
+The new tournament, originally known as the Augusta National Invitational, was an immediate success and attracted most of the world's top players right from its start.
 Jones came out of retirement to play, essentially on an exhibition basis, and his presence guaranteed enormous media attention, boosting the new tournament's fame.
+In 1939, the tournament was renamed The Masters.
+The Masters, one of the best-known golf tournaments, is part of the modern Grand Slam.

 Later, in 1947, he founded Peachtree Golf Club in Atlanta and co-designed the course with Robert Trent Jones.